Congress' history replete with incidents of violation of freedom: Rajnath Singh | Headlines

 Defence Minister Rajnath Singh on Sunday slammed the congress party saying the entire history of the Congress party is replete with incidents of violation of all kinds of freedoms.
 He said this while addressing the event of the completion of 75 years of 'Panchjanya' magazine.

-"Today again there is a debate in the country regarding the freedom of expression.
-Those who allege the violation of media freedom forget that whether it is Atalji's or Modiji's government, they have never attacked any media house neither barred nor banned," said Defence Minister Rajnath Singh.
-"While the Congress government even amended the constitution.
-People who live in glass houses should not throw stones at others," he added.
+"Today again a debate has started in the country regarding the freedom of expression.
+The interesting thing is that those who allege the violation of media freedom today forget that whether it is Atalji's government or Modiji's government, they have never imposed any ban on any media house, nor had curtailed in any manner anyone's right to free speech and express," the defence minister claimed.
+"While the Congress government even amended the constitution to curb free speech.
+People who live in glass houses should not throw stones at others.
+The entire history of the Congress Party is replete with incidents of violation of all kinds of freedoms. ," said Defence Minister Rajnath Singh.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)